panicmechanic/ZMD/Readme.md

 to cross the dungeon, hot keys like fire/grab/open should be less than 5 and ideally use a universal hotkey system.

-The game takes inspiration from Brogue, Sil and DCSS, and aims to be simple and relatively intuitive, while providing deep and rewarding functionality through the complex systems synonymous with roguelikes(such as combat).
+The game takes inspiration from Brogue, Sil, Angband and DCSS, and aims to be simple and relatively intuitive, while providing deep and rewarding functionality through the complex systems synonymous with roguelikes(such as combat, effects, speed and random generation).
 It currently uses an experience point system, although this may change in the future.

 Originally just a way for me to learn python, as it grew I decided to manage the project properly and get it on GitHub.
 Any help/advice is greatly appreciated.

 #To play:

 Download as a zip, extract into a folder of your choosing, and run firstrl.py.
+You will need to have Python 2.7 installed.

 #Controls:

 Move with the numpad or arrow keys

-Rest - Numpad 5
+Rest a turn - Numpad 5

 AutoRest - 'r'